 Six UW-Green Bay students (advanced undergraduates or graduates) were trained to conduct wetland bird surveys on 23 and 26 March 2015.
+Another graduate student was trained to conduct wetland bird surveys on 7 March, 28 March, and 15 April 2016.
+This student conducted point counts at the two points added in 2016.
 For safety purposes, surveys were conducted by teams of two students, one conducting the survey itself and the other collecting weather and geospatial information and helping with navigation.
 Students who conducted the bird surveys were also required to pass the required, rigorous certification test, as is done for the CWM project (see section “Personnel, Special Training Requirements, or Certifications”).

 Data Entry